 A few days before the surgery, you may need to pass some blood tests and undergo a general medical examination to ensure that the patient is ready for a hysterectomy.
 It is also a good opportunity to discuss any concerns and ask questions of the doctor in Assuta.

 After surgery, marked fatigue and pain sensation, to reduce employing analgesics.
 Installed drip and a urinary catheter, after abdominal hysterectomy - also drainage.
 After a day - two of them removed.

 The next day, after a hysterectomy patient is offered a short walk, it reduces the risk of complications such as deep vein thrombosis.

 Physiotherapist showing some exercises for the pelvic floor muscles and exercises that promote mobility, to speed up the healing process.

 There is a probability of occurrence of some of the undesirable effects of surgical treatment.

 Irregularities in the bladder and bowel

 Sometimes there is the development of urinary tract infections or constipation.
 These side effects are easy to handle.
 It is recommended to drink up to two liters of fluid a day, increase the number of fruits and whole fiber in the diet to intensify the work of the bodies.
-The first time for the after a a hysterectomy , you may Up Need a laxative to Avoid a muscle strain.
+For the first time after a hysterectomy , you may need a laxative to avoid muscle strain.

 After surgery, notes some vaginal bleeding and discharge up to 6 weeks.
 It is necessary to consult a doctor if the bleeding is strong enough, there are blood clots.